argoproj/argo-events/docs/eventsources/setup/aws-sns.md

 1. Fetch your access and secret key for AWS account and base64 encode them.

-1. Create a secret called `aws-secret` as follows,
+1. Create a secret called `aws-secret` as follows.

         apiVersion: v1
         kind: Secret